kuzxnia/loadbot/README.md

 ### Configuration file:
 Due to the limited functionalities of the CLI, in order to fully harness the capabilities of this tool, it is advisable to utilize a configuration file.
-The program can be executed by specifying the configuration file with `--config-file <file-path>` or `-f <file-path>`.
-For instance, the command `docker run mload -f path/to/config/file.json` demonstrates how to use this approach.
+The program can be executed by specifying the configuration file with:
+1. stdin with binary `cat config_file.json | mload` or stdin with docker `docker run mload -it mload < config_file.json`
+2. flag with `--config-file <file-path>` or `-f <file-path>`.

+> Note: If you want to use config file with docker you need to mount volume with file or copy when building image.

 Example file: